-The spring, summer and autumn months are certainly our favourite months when it comes to visiting The South Downs.
-It can get busy in the South Downs during bank holiday weekends or Easter (really just whenever the kids get let out of school), but it’s not too hard to find a corner of The South Downs that is a little quieter.
+The spring, summer and autumn months are certainly our favourite months when it comes to visiting the South Downs.
+It can get busy in the South Downs during bank holiday weekends or Easter (really just whenever the kids are out of school), but it’s not too hard to find a corner of the South Downs that is a little quieter.

-During the winter months some of the hotels and attractions will shorten their hours, so keep that in mind when you’re looking to visit The South Downs in the off season.
+During the winter months some of the hotels and attractions will shorten their hours, so keep that in mind if you’re looking to visit the South Downs in the low season.

 Average monthly temperature and precipitation:

-This part of England is fairly well served by trains, and you could enjoy yourself if you used trains, buses and the occasional taxi.
-That said, if you want to explore the whole area, renting a car will save you a lot of time, and potentially be cheaper than booking last-minute train fare.
-It’s lovely driving through the small towns and on the smaller roads.
-Plus, there is a fair amount of distance between the trailheads, so having a car is going to make things a lot easier for you.
+This part of England is fairly well served by public transport, and you could enjoy yourself if you used trains, buses and the occasional taxi.
+That said, if you want to explore the whole area, renting a car will save you a lot of time, and potentially be cheaper than booking last-minute train fares.
+It’s lovely driving through the small towns and on the smaller roads, and this can be a great way to experience the beautiful scenery of the park.
+In addition, there is often a significant distance between the trailheads, so having a car will make things a lot easier.

-There are so many great places to stay in the South Downs, which are great for a night or two.
-We are focusing on larger places where you could spend a mini-break.
+There are so many great places to stay in the South Downs, which are perfect for a night or two.
+In this guide, we focus on larger places where you could spend a mini-break.

 Brighton is a great pick for a lot of reasons.
-Brighton is a beachy resort town with great links to London, a great food scene and a fun place to explore.
+Brighton is a beachy resort town with good links to London, a great food scene and lots of fun places and attractions to explore.